birdsarah/django-actionitems/README.md

 migrating with south
 ====================
 A south migration script is included to setup the basic table.
-However, if you wish to use an origin_model you will need to manually write a second migration script to add this column to your actionitems table
+However, if you wish to use an origin_model you will need to manually write a second migration script to add this column to your actionitems table.

 running the tests
 =================